anindyahepth/BatchNorm_in_Transformers_CV/README.md

     )
 ```
 One can choose either cls tokens or a global pooling to implement the final classification using the MLP head, indicated
-by setting `pool' to 'cls' or 'mean' respectively.
+by setting the hyperparameter `pool' to 'cls' or 'mean' respectively.
 One can also choose a learnable positional encoding vector or a 1d
 sinusoidal vector, indicated by setting 'pos_emb ' to 'learn' or 'pe1d' respectively.

+Training on the FashionMNIST(FMNIST) and MNIST datasets from scratch, we see that ViTBN
+is about 3-6 times faster compared to the standard ViT per epoch both during training phase
+and about 5 times faster during the testing phase.
+In addition, the former reaches the
+highest accuracy after training for a far fewer number of epochs.
+The relevant graphs are
+attached and explained below.

 For the ViT/ViTBN comparison using the FMNIST dataset, we use the following set of parameters for the two models:
 ```